 Rocky has a long tradition of making quality western boots, hunting boots, and tactical boots.
 I chose their C4T lightweight summer boot as my uniform boot and found them to be extremely comfortable and fit well.

 They had no loose spots or sloppiness, so no problems with blisters or even need for a break-in period.

-For the money (sub-$100, less than $90 depending on size), you are not likely to find a waterproof, fully insulated boot to compare to the Rocky Core.
+For the money (around $100), you are not likely to find a waterproof, fully insulated boot to compare to the Rocky Core.
 In fact, you may want to consider light athletic socks when wearing these above 20 or 30 degrees due to the 800G Thinsulate™ insulation.